kandersolar/pvlib-python/paper/2023/paper.md

 # Statement of need

 Simulation tools are used throughout the field of solar phovoltaics.
-As photovoltaic technologies and systems become increasingly diverse and sophisticated, and as the solar energy industry rapidly grows, so do the demands placed on these simulation tools.
-Flexibility, scalability, and transparency are key requirements to meet this demand.
-Regarding trustworthy and capable photovoltaic modeling software, the U.S. Department of Energy states that "the importance of accurate modeling is hard to overstate" [@seto2022].
+The rapid increase in scale, technological diversity, and sophistication of the global solar energy industry demands correspondingly more capable simulation tools.
+Per the United States Department of Energy, "the importance of accurate modeling is hard to overstate" [@seto2022].

-pvlib python's reusable toolbox design, along with being embedded within the broader Python and PyData ecosystems, offers a flexibility and scalability unmatched by any other solar energy simulation tool.
-Its foundation in published scientific research and open peer review approach make it a leader in transparency in the photovoltaic modeling space.

-The fact that pvlib python is meeting real needs is made evident by several metrics:
+Compared with other PV modeling tools, pvlib python stands out in several key aspects.
+One is its reusable toolbox design, providing the user a level of flexibility unmatched by other tools, which are typically limited to a particular set of modeling workflows hardcoded into the software.

+Another key aspect of pvlib python is that it is used via a general-purpose programming language (Python).
+In addition to being more generally flexible, powerful, and scalable than a traditional graphical user interface, pvlib python's interface as a programming library allows it to be combined with other Python packages.
+This enables integration with database query, data manipulation, numerical optimization, plotting, and reporting packages, to name just a few.

+A final key aspect of pvlib python is its open peer review approach and foundation in published scientific research, allowing it to be developed by a decentralized and diverse community of PV researchers and practitioners without compromising its reputation for transparent and reliable modeling.

+These core tenets, along with sustained contributions from a passionate and committed community, have lead to its widespread adoption across the PV field [@Stein2022].
+In support of the claim that pvlib python provides meaningful value and addresses real needs, we list these quantitative metrics:

 1. Its 2018 JOSS publication, at the time of this writing, ranks 14th by citation count out of the 2000+ papers published by JOSS to date.
 2. The Python Package Index (PyPI) classifies pvlib-python as "critical project" due to being in the top 1% of the index's packages by download count.
-3. The project's online documentation received over 400,000 page views in the past year.
+3. The project's online documentation currently receives over 400,000 page views per year.

 # Functionality additions